 - Assists policy and planning at the government level by providing a means to manage the quality of an incentive program as well as the basis for setting codes and standards.

 - A dependable measure of quality and function makes the solar thermal industry stronger, by providing an unbiased evaluation of a collector’s quality and performance.

 How is certification obtained?

-- A solar thermal collector manufacturer begins by contacting the Solar Rating and Certification Company (SRCC) and submitting an application.
-The manufacturer and the SRCC will work together to select collectors for submission to the testing laboratory.
+- A solar thermal collector manufacturer begins by contacting the Solar Rating and Certification Corporation (SRCC) and submitting an OG-100 application.

 What is the testing like?